Table of Contents

 What are the eligibility requirements for private student loans?

 The requirements of private student lenders vary widely.
 For example, you may need to be enrolled in an eligible school, or you may have to meet certain age, education, or citizenship requirements.

 Also, unlike some federal loans, most private student loans require a credit check.
 So before you get excited about a lender, make sure that your credit meets their standards (or that you have a qualifying cosigner).

 Here is a list of the rates and terms you should consider when comparing student loans.

 - Type of lender

 - Interest rates

 What are the rates for private student loans?

-Variable rate loans often feature very low introductory interest rates, but those rates fluctuate based on market conditions and other factors.
-These loans could potentially save you more money, but they come with risk.
+Variable-rate loans often feature very low introductory interest rates, but those rates fluctuate based on market conditions and other factors.
+These loans could potentially save you more money, but they come with risks.
 You should only take one if your savings could support a spike in interest further down the line.